 In the thermodynamics, these sounds represent the extravagance of lost energy.
 Turbochargers capture that energy but smother the wondrous, primal sound.

 As for the Mustang, you can’t help but admire the symmetry.
 Fifty years ago it was launched as an affordable, sporty compact with great style and good mileage.
 The machine is radically different, but the pony is still alive and kicking.

 So there you have, not dead and not forgotten.
 Iconic brands like this , Harley Davidson, Indian and others, will just go on and on, bringing out new models with ever more features that will always be in demand.
 There is an adage in the auto industry that hoes like this – this year’s luxury features becomes next year’s standard features, which about sizes it up?
+In case you ever need an auto accident lawyer.
 Of course, there are greater and greater challenges for these gas guzzlers, but it seems that the big boys are determined to get as much mileage out of their muscle vehicles as they can before electric cars are all there is on the road.

 OK, it’s got no wheels but it can have balls, depending on what you buy.
 If you’ve been under a rock for the past 10 years you might have missed the surge of interest in personal hovercraft among people looking for something a little different.
 So what is thing – does it fly, or move over the ground?
 Well, it moves for sure, but it can’t be called a plane or a boat, nor is it an automobile.
 It’s real name is Air Cushioned Craft (ACV) and they started out as great big passenger craft, made famous by zipping across the British Channel for few years.
 Well, they got smaller and they’ve found a whole lot of other uses, not the least of which is racing – check out the video below: